-After that, the empty project will be imported into your profile.
+After that, the empty project will be imported into your Workbench.
 The following picture demonstrates what should be visible after importing the tutorial project.

 Firstly, you can create a new simulation by clicking the ‘Create Simulation’ button in the geometry dialog box.

 At this point, the simulation type widget will pop up:

 We will select the ‘Static’ analysis type for this simulation.

 After selecting the analysis type, the simulation tree will appear.
 This shows you the settings that we will need to define before starting a new simulation.